Raymond Pace Alexander

 Raymond Pace Alexander (October 13, 1897 – November 24, 1974) was an American civil rights leader, lawyer, politician, and the first African American judge appointed to the Pennsylvania Court of Common Pleas.
-Born and raised in Philadelphia, in 1920 he became the first black graduate of the Wharton School of Business.
+Born and raised in Philadelphia, he became the first black graduate of the Wharton School of Business in 1920.
 After graduation from Harvard Law School in 1923, Alexander became one of the leading civil rights attorneys in Philadelphia.
 He gained prominence as a black lawyer willing to fight for equal rights in the Berwyn desegregation case and represented black defendants in other high-profile cases, including the Trenton Six, a group of black men arrested for murder in Trenton, New Jersey.

 Alexander began his involvement in politics with unsuccessful runs for a judgeship on the Court of Common Pleas in 1933 and 1937.
 In 1949 he was considered by President Harry S. Truman for a seat on the United States Court of Appeals for the Third Circuit.
 He finally won a seat on the Philadelphia City Council in 1951.
 After two terms on the city council, Alexander was appointed to a seat on the Court of Common Pleas and was re-elected to a ten-year term as a judge in 1959.
 He continued to work for racial equality throughout his time in the municipal government.
 Alexander assumed senior status at mandatory retirement age in 1969 and died in 1974.
 His legacy is honored by a professorship at the University of Pennsylvania.

 Early life and education

 Alexander was born into a working-class black family in Philadelphia, Pennsylvania, on October 13, 1897.
 His parents, like many African Americans in the 1860s and 1870s, had left the rural South looking for economic opportunities and an escape from the violence that accompanied the Jim Crow segregation system in place there.
 His father, Hillard Boone Alexander, was born a slave in Mecklenburg County, Virginia, and was the son of the plantation owner.
 He migrated to Philadelphia with his brother, Samuel, in 1880.
 That same year, Raymond's mother, Virginia Pace, also migrated to Philadelphia with her brother, John Schollie Pace; they had been born slaves in Essex County, Virginia.
 Hillard and Virginia married in Philadelphia in 1882.

-The family, like most of the city's black population, lived in the Seventh Ward in what is called Center City, Philadelphia today.
+The family, like most of the city's black population, lived in the Seventh Ward in what is called Center City today.
 W. E. B. Du Bois called the area in which the Alexanders lived the "fair and comfortable" part of the neighborhood.
 Alexander's father and uncle were "riding masters" who gave horseback riding lessons to wealthy white people in Philadelphia and its suburbs along the Main Line, but by 1915 the emergence of the automobile era led the business to decline and ultimately fail.